jan-bogaerts/mark/src/markdownCode.md

   - save(file): saves the project to disk
     ```python (pseudo)
     async def save(file):
-      if not projectService.filename:
+      if not projectService.filename and folderService.folder: # not yet saved, but did some building, so temp files
         folderService.moveTo(file)
-      elif projectService.filename != file:
+      elif projectService.filename and projectService.filename != file:
         folderService.copyTo(file)
+      elif not folderService.folder:
+        folderService.init()
       await fs.writeFileASync(file, projectService.content, 'utf8')
       for transformer in cybertronService.transformers:
         await transformer.cache.saveCache()